Native Design

 Taste Memory without killing discovery

-A designer without an engineer
+A designer without an engineer, 5 weeks of time.

 Closing